Teva’s proposed opioid settlement could cost drugmaker pennies on the dollar

 NEW YORK/BOSTON (Reuters) - Teva Pharmaceutical Industries Ltd’s proposed $23 billion drug giveaway to settle thousands of U.S. opioid lawsuits will likely cost the company a fraction of that figure due to how it has valued those medicines, according to a Reuters review of pricing data and industry analysts.

-When Teva announced the value of the donated medicine - a generic version of opioid addiction treatment Suboxone - it based the figure on the drug’s list price, which does not account for significant discounts routinely provided by the drugmaker.
+When Teva (TEVA.TA) announced the value of the donated medicine - a generic version of opioid addiction treatment Suboxone - it based the figure on the drug’s list price, which does not account for significant discounts routinely provided by the drugmaker.

 If based on the estimated cost to manufacture the drugs, the value could be as low as $1.5 billion, drug pricing consultants and industry analysts say.
 A Teva spokeswoman declined to comment on the cost analysis for generic Suboxone, a combination of buprenorphine and the opioid reversal agent naloxone.